kercre123/wirepod-vector-python-sdk/docs/source/getstarted.rst

     ``./01_hello_world.py --serial {robot_serial_number}``

-You are now all set up to run Python programs on Vector.
+You are now all set up to run Python programs which communicate with your Vector.

 Now that you have run your own Vector program, take a look at the rest of the Vector SDK and at the many other example programs to get more ideas.

-`Terms and Conditions <https://www.anki.com/en-us/company/terms-and-conditions>`_ and `Privacy Policy <https://www.anki.com/en-us/company/privacy>`_

-`Click here to return to the Anki Developer website. <https://developer.anki.com>`_
+Anki, modified by kercre123